US Military Confirms an Interstellar Meteorite Hit Earth in 2014

-Mysterious oblong object Oumuamua is likely to go down in the annals of science as the first known interstellar object to be spotted in our solar system, but it's now clear a bit of cosmic rubble that smacked our atmosphere a few years earlier also came from very deep space.
+Mysterious oblong object Oumuamua is likely to go down in the annals of science as the first known interstellar visitor spotted in our solar system, but it's now clear a bit of cosmic rubble that smacked our atmosphere a few years earlier also came from very deep space.

 In 2019, two of the Harvard researchers who studied Oumuamua in depth drafted a new paper positing that an extremely speedy meteorite that blazed a trail through the atmosphere in 2014 was also interstellar.
 The record of its impact and hints at its unusual origin had been hiding in plain sight in a NASA fireball database for years.